 – Assume all lines are live when doing power line work on an aerial lift

 For employers who are concerned that workers lack the knowledge they need to safely use an aerial lift, help is available.
 If workers complete aerial lift safety training, they can learn everything they need to know to properly use scissor lifts, boom lifts, and other types of aerial lifts.

 Utility Line Worker Jobs: Preventing Falls

-Workers don’t have to fall very far to suffer a serious injury.
-That’s why OSHA requires strict fall protection guidelines when working four feet above ground.
+Workers don’t have to fall far to suffer a serious injury.
+That’s why OSHA requires strict fall protection guidelines when working 4 ft. above ground.

-Some aerial lifts have guardrails or safety nets.
-If not, workers must wear fall arrest gear while in the air.
-The most common is a body harness with a lanyard.
-The lanyard must be connected to an anchor point on the bucket or boom.
+Some aerial lifts have guard rails or safety nets in place.
+In instances where guard rails or safety nets are unavailable, aerial lift workers must wear fall arrest gear while in the air.
+The most common fall arrest gear: a body harness with a lanyard.
+With a body harness, the lanyard must be connected to an anchor point on a bucket or boom.

-Employers can comply with OSHA’s fall protection mandates in two other ways.
-One is having workers wear a body belt with a tether.
-The other is wearing a body harness with a tether.
-In both cases, the tether must be anchored to the boom or basket.
-All fall protection gear must be inspected each day before it is used.
+Employers can comply with OSHA’s fall protection mandates in other ways as well.
+One option is having workers wear a body belt with a tether.
+The other option is requiring workers to wear a body harness with a tether.
+In both cases, the tether must be anchored to a boom or basket.
+All fall protection gear must be inspected each day before it is used, too.